 Indigenous Education Initiative

 Sprott Social Impact Club will host events and webinars for current students and faculty to engage in virtual learning and challenge their own knowledge.
 During the second half of the project, SSIC will reach out to Indigenous communities and stimulate post-secondary applications.
 Students will be given platforms to learn more about the post-secondary application process, experience, and how to navigate challenges should they arise.
 There will also be opportunities to ask questions and meet successful Indigenous students and graduates.
-Finally, three select students who show passion and dedication for their educational and personal pursuits will be given financial assistance to cover application costs and their first semester of textbooks.
-The successful candidates will be contacted in April 2021.
+Finally, four select students who show passion and dedication for their educational and personal pursuits will be given financial assistance to cover application costs and their first semester of textbooks.
+The successful candidates will be contacted in April 2022.
 Ultimately, IEI strives to create a safe and welcoming environment for new and current Indigenous students.

 Why help the Indigenous community in Canada?

 As of 2015, 112,500 or 64% of First Nations people had the credentials to attend post-secondary education but did not.
 There are similar patterns in both Metis and Inuit communities of students being capable of attending a post-secondary institution but choosing otherwise.
 These disproportionate rates are often attributed to limited community accessibility, parental perception, physical and mental health issues, economic conditions, and discrimination.